 Early payment is better than late payment

-Although you are given nine months and a day after your year end to pay your Corporation Tax bill, there are penalties to pay if you’re even a day late with your payment, so don’t risk the wrath of HMRC.
+Although you’re given nine months and a day after your company year end to pay your Corporation Tax bill, there are penalties to pay if you’re even a day late with your payment, so don’t risk the wrath of HMRC.
 Paying early means you’re not tempted to spend the money that you owe to the taxman.

 What if I think there’s been a mistake?

 HMRC are notoriously hard to get hold of when they’re busy, so if you need to inform HMRC of an error in your Corporation Tax, it’s best to get in contact with them as early as possible.
 In the (hopefully) unlikely scenario that something goes wrong, you’ll want as much time as possible to fix the issue, lest you receive a dreaded HMRC fine.
 There’s further information on the Gov.uk website about interest and refunds of Corporation Tax.

 What are the disadvantages of paying Corporation Tax early?

 The main downside to paying your Corporation Tax early is the loss of cash flow and the opportunity of investing the funds back into your business, or even missing out on potentially higher returns elsewhere.
 So it’s not going to make you rich or really help your company grow, but maybe you’ll get a warm feeling inside from knowing that your tax affairs are all in order.

 It’s best to speak to an accountant who can give you advice based on your situation, if you’re a Crunch client you’ve got unlimited access to your client manager and our team of accountants who can help you with any questions you might have.
 If you’re not yet a client, then why not get in touch to see how we could help your business.